LorenData/ECGrid_TaaS/README.md

 # ECGrid_TaaS
-Loren Data's ECGridOS Translation as a Service (TaaS) is a web services API that provides functions for translating or converting data from one format to another.
+Loren Data's ECGridOS Transformation-as-a-Service (TaaS) is a web services API that provides functions for translating or converting data from one format to another.

 TaaS makes use of the [Bots Open Source EDI Translator Engine](https://github.com/eppye-bots/bots) created by [Henk-Jan Ebbers](http://bots.sourceforge.net/en/index.shtml).
 An any-to-any converter for your data with many common formats like X12, EDIFACT, TRADACOMS, JSON, XML, Fixed/Positional, Delimited/CSV, PDF, Excel, Word, IDoc, and HTML.